-The world of vein treatments are constantly evolving, and it seems like every week there’s an exciting new discovery!
+Could stem cells for veins be the next big innovation in vein disease?
+Well, the world of vein treatments is constantly evolving, and it seems like every week there’s an exciting new discovery!
 Recently, Nature magazine revealed a new one: they’ve identified the stem cells responsible for growing new blood vessels in embryos.
 Why is that so exciting?
 If the cells can be studied and applied to adults, scientists could also grow healthy new blood vessels.
 And those vessels could repair or replace old, damaged ones.

 New Veins Could Transform Circulatory Treatments